Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/_index.md

 linkTitle: Connected agent - Common reference
 weight: 150
 date: 2021-04-12
-description: Common reference documentation, such as parameters and error codes, that are shared by Axway agents.
 ---
+This section provides a common reference, such as parameters and error codes, that are shared by Axway agents.

 Axway agents (v7 / AWS / Azure) are built using the [agent SDK](https://github.com/Axway/agent-sdk).
 The common features of agents are inherited from the SDK, such as:

 * Connectivity to Amplify platform parameters (`CENTRAL_*`)